Business Central License Pricing 2026: Essentials, Premium & Per-User Costs

 2.5) Calm contracts vs. surprise renewals (without naming names)

 Some ERPs wow you with a teaser first‑year price, then spring a big jump at renewal.
-Business Central’s pricing is published, changes are announced with notice, and—importantly—the update effective October 1, 2025 is the first in 5+ years and comes with more value (increased included storage per user and Copilot capabilities in‑product).
+Business Central’s pricing is published, changes are announced with notice, and—importantly—the update that went into effect October 1, 20205 is the first in 5+ years and comes with more value (increased included storage per user and Copilot capabilities in‑product).

 What this means for you